Zigurat-blockchain-masters/blockchain-core/docs/Functional Documentation/Functional_Specification.md

 2. Check against target

-   - Checks wether the hash is correct to cement a new block
+   - Checks whether the hash is correct to cement a new block

 3. Mine
    - Adds transactions from the mempool to a new block with a random integer value.
-   - Continously checks wether the hash extends the current blockchain.
+   - Continuously checks whether the hash extends the current blockchain.
-   - If succesful the block with transactions are added (cemented) on the blockchain and the process starts again.
+   - If successful the block with transactions are added (cemented) on the blockchain and the process starts again.

 ##### 1.7.c The mechanism